p0bs/PL-scan/README.md

 GitHub to predict the outcome of this season’s Premier League.

 The predictions are based on a team’s strength, given its performance in recent times.
-But how should we define ‘recent’?
-In order to duck this question, I choose two different time periods: over this and the previous season, and the last half of a season.
+But how should we define *recent*?
+In order to duck this question, I choose two different time periods:

-Here are those predictions:
+- over all of last season and this season so far; and
+- over the last 19 games (i.e. half season)

+Here are those predictions.
+Please note that 0.0% and 100.0% outcomes do not signify certainty in their specific assessment, as:

+- this model uses 100,000 simulations and not 1,000; and more pertinently
+- this model (like all models) is imperfect (but, I think, better than no model at all)

 ### Predicted probabilities

-#### (Based upon performances over this and the previous season)
+#### (Based upon performances over last season and this season so far)

 <table>
 <thead>